debitoor/dot-prop-immutable/README.md

 	npm install dot-prop-immutable

-The motivation for this module is to have a simple utility for changing state in a React-Redux application without mutate existing sate of plain JavaScript objects.
+The motivation for this module is to have a simple utility for changing state in a React-Redux application without mutate existing state of plain JavaScript objects.
 If you are going for real immutable data collections take a look at the cool library [Immutable.js](https://github.com/facebook/immutable-js).
 A good practise is not to mix the immutable data collections with mutable objects because it can lead to confusion.
 Immutable objects are not accessed by the default semantics, but implemented by setters and getters.